 AdWords is a specific service offered by Google and is a form of PPC (Pay per Click) advertising.
 AdWords mean your company can be seen by customers from the moment they search on Google for the services you offer.
 Plus, you only have to pay when someone clicks on the advert, leading them to visit your site.

 SEO – Search Engine Optimisation

-SEO allows for the development of organic search engine results, and is a widely misconstrued technique in the world of digital marketing.
-SEO involves the improvement of search engine rankings, driving traffic and increasing awareness of your site across all search engines.
+SEO allows for the development of organic search engine results and SEO companies in Swansea like ourselves can help improve search engine rankings, driving traffic and increasing awareness of your website across all search engines.

 Having a sound SEO strategy means your business’ website will be able to achieve a higher ranking on search engine results pages in an organic way.

 Responsive website designs are designs that work well for your customers, whatever device they are using to view your website (e.g. mobile, laptop, tablet).

 Ensuring your site is mobile friendly will increase your SEO ranking, as Google marks down those that aren’t.

 It’s extremely important to ensure your website is mobile friendly for customer journey and navigation reasons also – not just for the SEO ranking.
 If a customer attempts to visit your website on their mobile or tablet, and the website page doesn’t fit to their device’s screen size, the visitor will soon leave due to the frustration of not being able to easily navigate around your site – thus resulting in a low standard of user experience.

 CTR / CPC / CPA